 - Brackets attached to the outside surfaces of the teeth.
 Or they can be attached to the backside of teeth, hiding them from view, but this makes them a bit harder to access.
 Brackets can be made of stainless steel, ceramic (clear or tooth-colored) or other materials.
 Modern metal brackets are smaller and less noticeable than they used to be.

-- A flexible wire that connects all of the brackets and bands, controlling movement of the teeth.
+- A flexible wire (archwire) that connects all of the brackets and bands.
+The archwire controls movement of the teeth.

 Removable clear aligners

 Instead of using fixed braces, certain people who need only minor corrections may benefit from a series of customized, removable appliances called clear aligners.
-Typically, each set of aligners is worn for two to three weeks, as close to 24 hours a day as possible — except when eating, brushing or flossing — until it's replaced by the next set.
+Typically, each set of aligners is worn for one to three weeks, as close to 24 hours a day as possible — except when eating, brushing or flossing — until it's replaced by the next set.
+The entire series of aligners may take up to nine months or longer, allowing better alignment.

 After fixed braces are placed on your teeth, your orthodontist adjusts them periodically by tightening or bending the interconnecting wires.
 This puts mild pressure on the teeth and gradually shifts them into new positions.
 The jaw responds to the pressure by dissolving bone in the path of the moving tooth and laying down new bone behind it.

-Your teeth and jaws may feel slightly sore for a day or two after an adjustment.
+Your teeth and jaws may feel slightly sore for the first few days after an adjustment.
 This discomfort can usually be eased with an over-the-counter pain reliever.
 Tell your orthodontist if the discomfort is severe or becomes worse.

 After dental braces are removed, the newly straightened teeth need to be stabilized for a period of time (retention period) to prevent them from shifting back to their original position.
 This is accomplished with the use of a custom-made appliance typically made of plastic or plastic and metal wires that help teeth stay in place (retainer).